ibm-cloud-docs/power-iaas/linux-profiles.md

 # System Applications and Products in Data Processing (SAP) and Power Systems Virtual Servers
 {: #power-iaas-sap}

-The {{site.data.keyword.powerSysShort}} offering now supports SAP.
+Learn more about SAP within the {{site.data.keyword.powerSysShort}} service.

 ## Implementing SAP NetWeaver in the Power Systems Virtual Server environment
 {: #sap-netweaver}

 You can deploy SAP NetWeaver on an AIX or Linux&reg; operating system within the Power Systems Virtual Server environment.
-Select **AIX** or **SLES for SAP (NetWeaver) - Client supplied subscription** under **Operating system** in the IBM Cloud user interface, and deploy the virtual machine (VM).
+Select **AIX** or **SLES for SAP (NetWeaver) - Client supplied subscription** under **Operating system** in the {{site.data.keyword.powerSys_notm}} user interface, and deploy the virtual machine (VM).
 After you deploy the VM, you can deploy NetWeaver inside of it.

-When you select the **SLES for SAP (NetWeaver) - Client supplied subscription** option the **SLES for SAP** operating system is deployed inside the provisioned VM.
+When you select the **SLES for SAP (NetWeaver) - Client supplied subscription** option, the **SLES for SAP** operating system is deployed inside the provisioned VM.
 You need to purchase the subscription for the **SLES for SAP** operating system and register it inside the VM by using the **SLES registration server**.
 For more information on purchasing and registering Linux subscriptions, see [Using Linux within the Power Systems Virtual Server service](/docs/power-iaas?topic=power-iaas-using-linux).

-You can choose any sized resources (CPU, memory, etc.), when you deploy the VM for NetWeaver purposes.
+You can choose any sized resources (CPU, memory, etc.) when you deploy the VM for NetWeaver purposes.
 {: note}

 ## SLES for SAP (HANA) compute profiles
 {: #linux-profiles}

-Learn about popular Linux profiles when you provision a {{site.data.keyword.powerSys_notm}} and choose SUSE Linux Enterprise Server (SLES) for SAP (HANA) as your operating system.
+Learn about popular Linux profiles when you provision a {{site.data.keyword.powerSys_notm}} and choose SLES for SAP (HANA) as your operating system.

 A profile is a combination of instance attributes, such as cores and Random Access Memory (RAM), that can be instantiated quickly to start a virtual server instance (VSI).
-In the IBM Cloud console, you can choose from popular profile configurations or select from a list of profiles that best fit your needs.
+Inside the {{site.data.keyword.powerSys_notm}} user interface, you can choose from popular profile configurations or select from a list of profiles that best fit your needs.
 To view all of the profiles available, click **View all profiles** on the provisioning page.

 ## Popular profiles
 {: #popular-profiles}

-The following popular profiles are available for SLES for SAP (HANA) virtual machines (VMs).
+The following popular profiles are available for SLES for SAP (HANA) VMs.
 All of the profiles are dedicated cores that are running on an [IBM Power System E980 (9080-M9S)](https://www.ibm.com/downloads/cas/VX0AM0EP){: new_window}{: external} with **Tier 1** storage.

 *cp* stands for **Compute profile**, while *bp* indicates a **Balanced profile**.
 {: tip}